A flexible model-free prediction-based framework for feature ranking: Simulation studies

 \subsection{Ranking low-dimensional features at the sample level}

-We next demonstrate the performance of s-CC and s-NPC in ranking features when $d$, the number of features, is much smaller than $n$.
-Two simulation studies are designed to support our theoretical results in Theorems \ref{thm:selection_consistency_cc} and \ref{thm:selection_consistency_plugin}.
+We first demonstrate the performance of s-CC and s-NPC in ranking features when $d$, the number of features, is much smaller than $N$ (the total sample size).
+We design \rvv{simulation studies S1 and S2} to support our theoretical results in Theorems \ref{thm:selection_consistency_cc} and \ref{thm:selection_consistency_plugin} in the absence of sampling bias. \rvv{Using simulation study S3, we demonstrate that s-NPC is robust to sampling bias, while s-CC and the SVM variants of s-CC and s-NPC are not; furthermore, we show that the RF algorithm's three feature ranking criteria (mean decrease in accuracy, mean decrease in Gini index, and SHAP value) cannot capture features' marginal ranking in the presence of feature correlations.}

-First, we generate data from the following two-class Gaussian model with $d=30$ features, among which we set the first $s=10$ features to be informative (a feature is informative if and only if it has different marginal distributions in the two classes).
+\rvv{There is no sampling bias in simulation studies S1 and S2}.
+In \rvv{study S1}, we generate data from the following two-class Gaussian model with $d=30$ features, among which we set the first $s=10$ features to be informative (a feature is informative if and only if it has different marginal distributions in the two classes).